 Sorry to need to have to mention this - but it is essential to poo in the shit pits provided and absolutely nowhere else!
 Some visitors think it is ok to poo wherever they like just because the land is so wild.
 But people who do that just make some villagers wish we had no visitors at all, so please please don’t do that or we might end up as a closed community!
 If in doubt, ask!

 Parking is very limited.
 If you bring your vehicle then e-mail first and I will send you a map showing where you can park.
 SatNav is SA32 7UQ.

 It is horribly wet sometimes, and then the ground is sodden.
 When the weather is wet conditions in the Big Lodge are very much more difficult and a struggle with the elements, eg drips off the tipi poles, and wet firewood = smokey fires.
 My advice is: don’t come when it is so wet, come another time during a drier spell, or you probably won’t enjoy it!
 The firewood you gather is likely to be dampish anyway unless you visit during a prolonged sunny period, so you might like to buy a wheelbarrow load of nice dry wood for £10 from Nikki up at the house.

 This web-site is kept up to date, so check just before you come for any latest information, eg in case the Big Lodge is not available.

 Village spirituality is natural, mostly expressed in chanting and drumming at the sweatlodge (sauna) and at Big Lodge get-togethers.
 Over 90 home births.
-Education at home or at local schools.
+Education at local Welsh-speaking schools.
 It’s a survival lifestyle, 100% nature.
 Always take your footwear off when entering a dwelling.
 Most people wear wellies.
-In fact we’re in a prolonged period of wet weather,it is quite difficult in the Big Lodge.
 Arrive before dark or get very lost.
 It’s wild!
 Rik x x